 E-mail messages can be though as a series of “MIME-parts”, which are sections of the message.
 The most prominent is the ’body’, that is the main message your are reading.
 Many e-mail messages also contains attachments, which MIME-parts that contain files10.

-To save such attachments as files on your file systems, the mu4e
+To save such attachments as files on your file systems, mu4e

 mu4e